 For RIBs supporting operation in multiple operating bands, the requirement shall apply relative to the Base Station RF Bandwidth edges of each operating band.
 In case the inter RF Bandwidth gap is less than 3*BWChannel MHz (where BWChannel is the minimal BS channel bandwidth of the band), the requirement in the gap shall apply only for interfering signal offsets where the interfering signal falls completely within the inter RF Bandwidth gap.

+The requirements shall also apply if the BS supports LP-WUS operation.

 <End of changes>